The Wedgwood Post Office at 7714 35th Ave NE and the Hunter Tree Farm at 7744 are on the former site of the Herkenrath house, built in 1926.

 John and Freda Herkenrath were German immigrants who had lived on Seattle’s Capitol Hill before moving out to Wedgwood in 1926.

 The Herkenraths built a house at 7724 35th Ave NE, joining the growing community of Dutch and German immigrants who were settling along 35th Ave NE, which in those days was a one-lane dirt track.

 John Herkenrath spent time cutting trees in between working as a carpenter and helping with house construction in the neighborhood.
 On August 14, 1931, while cutting trees on the north side of his house, a tree fell on John Herkenrath and killed him.

-In the summer of 2011 the Wedgwood Community Council led a grant-funded project at Hunter Tree Farm, with the permission of the Hunter family, to make improvements for greater public usability of the site.
-See article on this blog, Wedgwood’s Gathering Place at the Hunter Tree Farm, and info on the Wedgwood Coummunity Council website.
+In the summer of 2011 a consortium of local activists led a grant-funded project at Hunter Tree Farm.
+With the permission of the Hunter family, improvements were made for greater public usability of the site.

-Death date of Mr. Herkenrath from Washington Digital Archives.
+Death date of Mr. Herkenrath, August 14, 1931, from Washington Digital Archives.

-Interviews with nephews Frank & John Herkenrath; neighbor Dora Nicklas who lived at 7757 – 35th Ave NE and was there on the day that Mr. Herkenrath was killed.
+Interviews with nephews Frank & John Herkenrath; interview with neighbor Dora Nicklas who formerly lived at 7757 – 35th Ave NE.
+Mrs. Nicklas was there on the day that Mr. Herkenrath was killed.